Climate drivers behind Oz fire crisis set to fade

 The exit of a long-positive Indian Ocean Dipole (IOD) and a long-negative Southern Annular Mode (SAM), will also leave New Zealand without a single big influencer to mess with our weather over the next three months.

-In its seasonal outlook, released today, Niwa picked a mixed bag for the country between now and March, with average to above average temperatures for the North Island, but a slightly different picture elsewhere.
+In its seasonal outlook, released today, Niwa picked a mixed bag of temperatures and rainfall for the country between now and March.

-But the biggest change was a switch in states of the IOD and the SAM, which have both held sway over New Zealand's weather over recent months, and baked eastern Australia to reach the tinder-dry conditions that set the stage for disaster.
+But the biggest change was a switch in states of the IOD and the SAM, which have both held sway over weather on both sides of the Tasman over recent months, and primed eastern Australia for disaster.

-The IOD was a seesaw-like system that typically had three phases - neutral, positive and negative.
+The IOD is a seesaw-like system that typically had three phases - neutral, positive and negative.

-In a positive state, westerly winds weakened along the equator, allowing warm water to shift towards Africa, while also bringing up cool water from the deep ocean in the east.

 For Australia, that spelt dryness – as did a negative phase of the SAM.